Coastal Zone Management Act

 1. Summary of coastal disaster risk analysis.

-2. Targets and purpose of protection.
+2. Targets and purpose of prevention.

-3. Scope of the coastal protection zone.
+3. Scope of the coastal disaster prevention zone.

-4. Prohibited and compatible use.
+4. Prohibited and compatible uses.

-5. Protection measures and methods.
+5. Preventive measures and methods.

 7. Business and financial plan.